inf112-v21/G6-1/README.md

 ## Description

 GameStoppers' project is a simple board-game interface with working movement using arrow-keys on a computer to navigate a figure around a 12x14 grid.
-The board-game will stop, and tell the player they won, if you navigate the figure on top of a flag.
+The board-game will stop, and tell the localHumanPlayer they won, if you navigate the figure on top of a flag.

 ![Overview](https://github.com/inf112-v21/GameStoppers/blob/master/classDiagram/Updated_ClassDiagram.png?raw=true)